-Djibouti country profile - BBC News
+Djibouti profile

 Djibouti's proximity to restive areas in Africa and the Middle East and its relative stability have made it a prized location for foreign military bases and ensured a steady flow of foreign assistance.

-Former colonial power France maintains a significant military presence and the country also hosts America's largest military base in Africa.
+Former colonial power France maintains a significant military presence.
+The country also hosts America's largest military base in Africa, China's first overseas military base and Japan's first military base since the Second World War.

+Djibouti serves as the main gateway for trade for its giant neighbour, landlocked Ethiopia.

 - Read more country profiles - Profiles by BBC Monitoring